cwoebker/.com/_posts/2011-10-24-jekyll-blogging.markdown

 ### _layouts

-Files in here
+The files in here are going to be the basic building blocks of your site.
+At the top of this post:

+    layout: post

+therefore i access the `post.html` file in `_layouts`.
+That `post.html` file is based of a `default.html` file.
+Therefore I don't have to worry about any css or html after the site has been set up once.

 ### _posts

-All your blog posts go in here
+All your blog posts go in here.
+Look at the end of this post to see how I have written this post.

 ### Automatic Post Generation